Fern Blodgett Sunde: Later years of the war

-On July 15, 1943, following the Mosdales fifty-first Atlantic Crossing, the ship's crew received a visit from Norway's King Haakon VII and his son, Crown Prince Alexander, while the ship was docked at Cardiff.
+On July 15, 1943, following the Mosdales fifty-first Atlantic Crossing, the ship's crew received a visit from Norway's King Haakon VII and his son, Crown Prince Olav, while the ship was docked at Cardiff.
 The king had been in exile in London and visited Norwegian ships throughout the war.
 He presented five members of the crew with medals, including Sunde, who received the Norwegian War Medal, making her the first woman to receive the decoration.

 The Mosdale crossed the Atlantic 96 times throughout the war, more than any other Allied vessel, delivering badly needed supplies to England.
 Sunde handled radio communications on 78 of those voyages.
 Not one of the Mosdale's five sister ships survived the war.
 Sunde and her husband continued to serve on board the Mosdale for six months after the war ended.
 In March 1946, the ship returned to Norway for the first time in more than five years.
 It sailed into Oslo to the cheers of thousands of onlookers who had turned up not to celebrate the ship and its legacy but, rather, its shipment of bananas, the first bananas to reach Norway since the beginning of the war.

 Sunde continued to serve as a sparks off and on until 1952.